StuartsProjects/StuartsProjects.github.io/_posts/2020-08-27-ESP32CAM-TrackerAddOn-Board.md

 With the GPS put into backup mode the GPS current reduced from around 20mA to 0.6mA.

-The ESP32CAM tracker software was loaded and with the camera, SD, GPS and LoRa device in a working set-up the sleep current was just under 2mA.
+The ESP32CAM tracker software was loaded and with the camera, SD, GPS and LoRa® device in a working set-up the sleep current was just under 2mA.

 Whilst the 2mA sleep current is not low enough for very extended tracker operation over weeks there is the potential to use this humble low cost TrackerAddOn board and ES32CAM for a lot of tracking applications, even if you dont use the camera or SD.